nanos/FediFetcher-docs/Contribute-To-FediFetcher.md

 - Open an [Issue](https://github.com/nanos/FediFetcher/issues/new).
 - Explain the behaviour you would expect and the actual behaviour.
 - Please provide as much context as possible and describe the *reproduction steps* that someone else can follow to recreate the issue on their own.
-- Include any relevant longs, and if you are running FediFetcher as GitHub Action, please link to the GitHub Action execution.
+- Include any relevant logs, and if you are running FediFetcher as GitHub Action, please link to the GitHub Action execution.

 ### Suggesting Enhancements